 First impressions can make a big impact, even with contractors.
 Properly maintained tools and equipment are a good indication of the type of job you may receive.
 The employees should also look neat and professional and make homeowners feel safe and confident in the work that is provided.

 Beware of an exceedingly low bid.
 Don’t let a low price offer blind you to what may not be there.
 A bid that is far lower than others may indicate a contractor with less experience doing the actual task at hand or someone who doesn’t intend to finish the job.
-Or, you may have run into a disreputable contractors who is providing a lower bid in order to get the job and then adds extra fees halfway through the project.
+Or, you may have run into a disreputable contractor who is providing a lower bid in order to get the job and then adds extra fees halfway through the project.

 Watch out for strategic bidding practices, such as the ‘limited time offer’.
 Many states give homeowners three days to cancel a home improvement contract without obligation after signing it as a way to protect you from making a poor, rushed decision.
-Because small contractors rarely stockpile materials for high volume projects, there may not be any additional discounts based on ‘bulk’ inventory.
+Because small contractors rarely stockpile materials for high-volume projects, there may not be any additional discounts based on ‘bulk’ inventory.

 And just because the cost looks right, what about payment options?
 As a general rule of thumb, don’t use a contractor asking for more than 20% up front.
 Some projects will require a larger initial payment to cover the cost of materials, such as cabinets and tile.
 This principle doesn’t apply to materials like roofing and lumber, which contractors typically purchase with at least 30 days to pay.

-Last, but not least, don’t select a contractor that allows a cash only option.
+Last, but not least, don’t select a contractor that allows a cash-only option.
 This is a huge red flag in regards to limiting your financial recourse should any problems arise, but the contractor is likely not operating a legitimate business with proper documentation, including taxes and insurance.

 Reviewing the Contractor’s Insurance: